Key Performance Indicators

 As specified in Resolute’s Code of Business Conduct, the company is committed to providing equal employment opportunities to all qualified persons without regard to race, colour, religion, national origin, disability or handicap, gender, pregnancy, age or any other basis prohibited by law.
 It is also Resolute’s policy to take affirmative action in employment as required by applicable legislation.
 All personnel decisions, including recruitment, hiring, compensation, promotion, transfer, dismissal, recall and selection for training, are made solely on the basis of job-related criteria and, when applicable, in accordance with collective bargaining agreements.

-The following tables show the age and gender of employees across all of our operating locations for the 2015 and 2016 fiscal years, and the same information for members of Resolute's board of directors, executive team and management.
+The following graphs show the age and gender of employees across all of our operating locations for the 2017 to 2019 fiscal years, as well as demographic information for members of Resolute's board of directors, executive team and middle management.

 Hiring New Employees